gabtar/tstruco/README.md

 - [ ] If all players go to deck, end and reset the hand
 - [ ] When flor is chanted, disable envido chant....
 - [ ] Check how to implement when one player dont play a flor or an envido and he says 'son buenas'(maybe play w/ empty/no cards)
-- [ ] When no card is played in envido by a player we will asume that the player pass by saying "son buenas" / pass the envido play.
-So either cards of the envido pair should be optionals
 - [ ] Chant envido during a truco chant, if envido is available
 - [ ] Error handling w/ custom exceptions

-## Commands:

-- [x] Play Flor command
-- [x] Go To Deck command

 ## Serialization